capacitor-community/generic-oauth2/README.md

 That would include storing your **client secret** in client code which is highly insecure and not recommended.
 That flow should only be used on the backend (server).

-But it is possible to use this plugin as part of that server side implementation by using `authorizationCodeOnly=true` and `responseType="code"`, so you get the authorization code for the server side steps.

 ## Installation

 `npm i -E @byteowls/capacitor-oauth2`